 Direct grants to CSOs or civil society networks as LIFT implementing partners.

-On-grants from international contractors to their CSO implementing partners.
+Sub-grants from international contractors to their CSO implementing partners.

 A 6% indirect-costs budget attracted by CSOs under c) above.

 Through these, civil society has accessed a considerable share of LIFT funds.
 The bulk of this support is attributed to a) capacity-support.
 In 2013 we calculated that “around 9% of all LIFT funding had been committed to the output “Capacity of civil society is strengthened to support and promote food and livelihoods security for the poor” and that almost 50% of all grants included a component of this output”.
 Most of these funds were being allocated on civil society’s behalf by LIFT’s international contractors providing capacity-support to their local partners.
 The second largest block was to CSOs and CSNs as direct contractors to LIFT for their own programmes, although new contracts of this type declined markedly between 2012 and 2015.
 More difficult to quantify, many CSOs have received project or activity grants through their international “implementing partner”.
 Finally, since 2014 these CSOs have also attracted the 6% indirect-costs budget associated with their project/activities.
 Our (contested) estimate in 2013 was that up to 17% of all LIFT funding had found its way to civil society by 2013, although data for on-grants was and is difficult to extricate.